 Protection of Students, Staff, and College Temporary Exclusion

 Temporary exclusion is the removal of a student from a class or service area or removal from a College-sponsored function for the duration of the function.
 A staff member of the College may impose temporary exclusion, when the presence of the student poses a danger to students, other persons, College property or a threat of disrupting the educational process.
-A written report of the circumstances requiring this action will be submitted to the Dean of Students within one (1) working day following the incident with specific directions or expectations and consequences for non-compliance.
+A written report of the circumstances requiring this action will be submitted to the Vice President Student Affairs within one (1) working day following the incident with specific directions or expectations and consequences for non-compliance.

 Summary suspension is the removal of a student from all College facilities for up to five (5) school days, with additional days possible, depending upon expediency.
 Summary suspension may be used to protect the College from the immediate possibility of disorder or threat to the safety of students or staff.
 A suspended student is not to occupy any portion of the campus and is denied all College privileges including class attendance.